JA50N14/rfp_parser/README.md

 # Request For Proposal Parser

 ## Overview
-This application is designed for being hosted on Azure Functions.
+This application is designed as a Custom Container Azure Function.
 This application walks a Microsoft SharePoint Document Library to download docx, xlsx, and pdf files within each RFP Package directory, parses them for KPI's, and then posts the data into Smartsheets.
 Within Smartsheets, you can easily create dashboards based off this data.

 ## Installation
-1. Download the source code for this client app
+1. Download the source code for this application
 2. Create a SharePoint site.
 Within the Document Library have the following directory-sub directory set up:
   - Year (i.e. "2025", "2026", etc.)
     - Business Unit (i.e. "Facilities Management", etc.)